josealejandro2928/image-center/README.md

 # NgpImagePicker

 Angular library based on angular material components for the selection, edition and compression of images in png, jpeg, webp formats
-This library was generated with Angular CLI version 10.0.0.
+This library was generated with Angular CLI version 10.0.0, and support the latest version of angular.

 ### Description